Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 Our Python SDK repo has the version of mypy that we run in CI pinned to a specific version ( currently [0.931](https://pypi.org/project/mypy/0.931/)).
 This is to avoid surprise typing errors raised when a new version of `mypy` ships.
-All client libraries in the Python SDK repo are automatically opted in to running mypy (TODO not yet).
+All client libraries in the Python SDK repo are automatically opted in to running mypy.

 The easiest way to install and run mypy locally is with [tox](https://github.com/Azure/azure-sdk-for-python/blob/main/doc/dev/tests.md#tox).
 This reproduces the exact mypy